 Talk to a Qualified Credit Counselor

-Before taking out a home equity loan, you should be careful and consider the pros and cons.
+Before taking out a home equity loan, be careful and consider the pros and cons.
 You should explore alternatives with a credit counselor that do not put your home at risk of a forced sale.
 If you are unable to make payments on time, you could end up losing your home.

 Contact a qualified credit counselor through the National Foundation for Credit Counseling (NFCC).